 Read journal articles and research reports that describe the current understanding and treatment of the condition.
 See the databases linked on Find Articles to find these.
 Patents can also be an excellent source of this information, as they sometimes give a review of a device in context of the medical need.
 A good summary of this step is to use information found in articles, research studies, and patents to address specific questions raised in your initial assessment of the medical need.

-Once the design phase is completed, it is necessary to understand the market for your device.
+While designing your devices, it is necessary to understand the market for your device.
 How many people have the condition you are treating?
 How many procedures are done every year?
 How will your device impact the market?
 The library has invested in several key databases that address these questions.
 Articles in business databases can also be a good source of information. (see Market Research resources.)